oscarholst/facepalm/README.md

 # facepalm
 Proof of concept

-#### Quick install, always inspect code before running and use at your own risk.
+#### Quick install below.
+Disclaimer: You should always inspect code before run and use at your own risk!
 ```
 curl https://raw.githubusercontent.com/oscarholst/facepalm/main/install.sh | sudo bash
 ```